- Despite seeming to appear out of nowhere, most great innovations are the culmination of years or even decades of work from multiple entities.

 - What benefits will arise from these short-term goals?

 - How will you measure success and improvement?

 Finally, consider how you might handle positive and negative disruptions.
 The COVID-19 pandemic has made it clear that you can’t predict everything, and plans need to be flexible to deal with challenges as they arise.
 This doesn’t need to be a firm plan, but rather an understanding of what should be done when a new challenge or opportunity arises.

 Say a disruptive new technology arrives—something on the level of an iPhone or the internet.
 Have a framework to evaluate it.
 Look at your long-term goals and see where it has the most impact.
 It may require you to shift your goals to be more ambitious or take some steps out of the roadmap.

 Once you have a roadmap, it’s time to start running.
 The focus should be on continuing to take steps and maintaining momentum.

 Ideally, you’re able to break things down into small enough steps.
 For example, when updating and modernizing IT, you should start with steps such as upgrading company wifi or replacing your laptop fleet before moving into more complex tasks like server upgrades or back-end expansion.

 Worry less about rigid schedules and focus on each step being completed up to the standards needed.
 As each step will have benefits in the first place, finishing them properly will yield better results in the short and long term.

-Regularly update your team on what’s happening and what the results of their work has been.
-Transparency helps with future steps by spreading what you’ve learned and helps establish morale, especially during the tougher tasks.
+Regularly update your team on what’s happening and what the results of their work have been.
+Transparency helps with future steps by spreading what you’ve learned and helps establish morale, especially during tougher tasks.

 Finally, be ready for potential stumbles.
 Even a smooth organization will face unexpected challenges and needs that can shift focus to other topics.
 If you need to pause to deal with these, do so with a plan to get back on track soon.